osulp/git-advanced/_episodes/04_forks_pull_requests.md

 &nbsp;

 Accepting the request is as simple as hitting the green button, **BUT BE CAREFUL!**.
-Always look at the cimmit history, and check what changes are included in the pull request.
+Always look at the commit history, and check what changes are included in the pull request.
 You don't want the merge to break your code.
 Check the '`Commits`' and '`Files changed`' tabs to be sure.